mitranim/wordplay/readme.md

 orkonomics (probably based on how much one can deal out or endure in the mug; after that you can take what you want) © LJ

-organomics (conveniences for organics) © Yury
+organomics (conveniences for organics) © Y

 owener © M